Skip to content

 Active Learning data collection may be combined with different components of the Roboflow ecosystem.
 In particular:

-• the inference Python package can be used to get predictions from the model and register them at Roboflow platform
+• the inference Python package can be used to get predictions from the model and register them on the Roboflow platform

 • one may want to use InferencePipeline to get predictions from video and register its video frames using Active Learning